RegularFriend/Grassdancer_StyleGuide/README.markdown

 ## Credits

-This style guide is a collaborative effort from the most stylish raywenderlich.com team members:
+The original version of this style guide was a collaborative effort from the most stylish raywenderlich.com team members:

 - [Darryl Bayliss](https://github.com/DarrylBayliss)